forestryio/forestry.io/hugo/content/docs/previews/troubleshooting-preview-issues.md

   - vendor/bundle
 ```

 ### Is your site in a subdirectory?

-If your site is located in a subdirectory of your Git repo, you need to provide some special configuration to your build command.
+If your site is located in a subdirectory of your Git repo, you need to provide some special configuration to your preview settings.

 [Troubleshooting guide: build issues for sites in subdirectories](/docs/troubleshooting/build-issues-for-sites-in-subdirectories/)